A Winning Attorney?

 It’s also possible for a person to fall and hit their head, causing traumatic brain injury that could end in permanent brain damage or amnesia.
 Another such catastrophic injury that could occur is a spinal cord injury.
 Such damage could cause temporary or permanent loss of feeling or even paralysis.
 Slip and fall accidents rarely occur without injury, so find out how you could obtain compensation by speaking with a dedicated Surprise injury lawyer today.

-PROVING LIABILITY IN A SURPRISE SLIP & FALL CASE
+PROVING LIABILITY IN A PHOENIX SLIP & FALL CASE

 While you may feel that the property owner of the place where your accident happened is at fault, there are necessary factors that must be proven first.
 There are some instances when the owner cannot be held responsible, for instance if the fall was a cause of a normal everyday occurrence.
 Sometimes people may trip over drains in the ground, but they serve a function and the owner cannot be held liable.
 On the other hand, there is a certain level of accountability for property owners to maintain a safe environment.
 Determining if you have a valid case can be tricky, but our legal team is more than capable at deciphering the intricacies of slip and fall accidents.